Ryan Seacrest Publicly Slams Blac Chyna For Dragging Him Into Her Kardashian Court Drama, Per ‘Radar’

 Ryan Seacrest is reportedly fed up with Blac Chyna and her ongoing legal drama with her estranged ex-fiance Rob Kardashian and his famous family.
 In fact, things are reportedly so bad Ryan has filed court documents detailing his frustration in regards to being dragged into Chyna and Rob’s legal proceedings.

 According to Radar Online, on Tuesday, March 5, Ryan Seacrest filed an opposition in response to Blac Chyna’s “motion to compel compliance with deposition subpoena for personal appearance.”
-The court documents filed in Los Angeles County Superior Court detail what Seacrest’s legal team describes as “harassment” and an “unduly burden.”
+The court documents filed in Los Angeles County Superior Court detail what Seacrest’s legal team describes as harassment.

 “Plaintiff’s motion is nothing more than a transparent attempt to harass and unduly burden a third party – Mr. Seacrest – whom, as Plaintiff is well aware, has no relevant testimony to offer,” the court documents read.

-In a nutshell, the LIVE with Kelly & Ryan co-star, who is also an executive producer for Keeping Up With the Kardashians claims he has “nothing whatsoever to do with the events giving rise to this action.”
+In a nutshell, the LIVE with Kelly & Ryan co-star, who is also an executive producer for Keeping Up With the Kardashians, claims he has “nothing whatsoever to do with the events giving rise to this action.”

 Ryan Seacrest’s team went on to detail why Blac Chyna has no legitimate reason to demand a deposition.
 The entire debacle between Ryan and the exotic model began with a simple tweet.
 Even now, the tweet is said to be the only reason for the deposition.